- BY Tim Kanak

 1. Age

-Before tearing down your entire roof or settling for a repair, you should consider how old it is.
-Every roofing material has a life expectancy so if your roof is old and has exceeded its life expectancy, then you most likely need a roof replacement.
+Before tearing down your entire roof or settling for a repair, you should consider the age of your roof.
+Every roofing material has a life expectancy, so if your roof is old and has exceeded its life expectancy, then you most likely need to replace your roof.

 If your current roofing material is shingles, they should last up to 20-25 years if well maintained while metal roofs should last up to 50-70 years.
 If your roofs have completed their lifespan, then repair is a trap.

-If the damage is however restricted to only a small part, a repair should suffice.
+If the damage is however restricted to only a small part, such as a few shingles or a small roof leak, a repair should suffice.

 The extent of the damage can help determine what solution is best for your roof.
 If the roof has suffered up to 50℅ damage, it may be too complex to repair.
-An instance is when a tree crashed over your roof, breaking your shingles, a full replacement may be recommended by an expert.
+For example, if a situation arises where a tree falls onto your roof, causing damage to your shingles, an expert may advise a complete replacement.

 Before deciding on replacement or repair, enquire with your insurance provider if the damage type is included in your policy.
 Your policy may cover storm damage but not wear and tear or poor installation.

-If it’s your first insurance claim, it is advisable you work with contractors who have experience handling roofing insurance claims.
+If it’s your first insurance claim, it is advisable you work with contractors who have experience handling roofing insurance claims, as their expertise can help navigate the complexities of the process and ensure a smoother resolution.

 Final Thoughts